komex/influence/README.md

 ## Support or Contact

-Having trouble with Delusion?
+Having trouble with Influence?
 Contact andrey@kolchenko.me and we’ll help you in the short time.

 ## License